A flexible Python Kconfig parser

 NOTE: The test suite overwrites .config in the kernel root, so make sure to back it up.

 The test suite consists of a set of selftests and a set of compatibility tests that compare configurations generated by Kconfiglib with configurations generated by the C tools, for a number of cases.
 See testsuite.py for the available options.
-You might want to use the “speedy” option to speed things up a bit.

 The tests/reltest script runs the test suite and all the example scripts for both Python 2 and Python 3, verifying that everything works.